Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Charles Darwin's doctrine of natural selection.

-Types of protective coloration (concealing, warning) and their importance for survival;
+Types of protective coloring (hiding, warning) and their significance for survival;

 Explain the relative nature of adaptations;